 SimpleScreenRecorder fails to record the desktop with Wayland.

 Color picker also doesn’t work in GIMP and other applications with Wayland.
 You cannot choose a color on the screen outside of the program window.

 I cannot imagine my video production without the last two applications.
 So, Wayland is a deal-breaker for me.

-Luckily, once can choose between Wayland, Xorg and even GNOME Classic.
+Luckily, one can choose between Wayland, Xorg, and even GNOME Classic.
 I switched to the Xorg session where everything worked perfectly.

 The desktop issues are more of GNOME fault than Debian.
 But is part of the distribution experience.
 So, I need to discuss it too.

 Windows have no minimize button.
 This reminded me of elementary OS.
 It seems to be a trend nowadays.
 Unfortunately, I do not get it and I need the minimize button.
 However, unlike elementary, Debian has Tweaks installed by default.
 So, adding the minimize button was easy.
 I also moved them to the left side.